kevinaangstadt/CS340-S23-Notes/lecture24.md

 ## What's the idea here?
 70% to 90% of time in software development is spent on maintenance tasks.
 So, if you want to optimize your process of developing software to help you write new software faster, the maximum "speedup" or "imporvement" you can get is only 30%.
 But, we can design software to make a certain stage in the development lifecycle faster.
 This follows Amdahl's Law:
 - [Amdahl's Law](https://en.wikipedia.org/wiki/Amdahl%27s_law) is the formula which gives the theoretical speedup of the execution of a task at fixed workload that can be expected of a system whose resources are improved.
+## Design for Code Review
+Since code review is reliant on code comprehension and readability, what are some things we can do to help?
+- Avoid long lines of code.
+- Reduce the number of variables in a region of code.